 - Fan shape distribution for increased occupancy comfort.

-- Unique fast fixing of removable underplates that prevents any sagging even on long beam lengths of 3.6m.
+- Unique fast fixing of removable underplates that prevent any sagging even on long beam lengths of 3.6m.

 - Various different perforation patterns available for removable underplates.

 - Multiple manifold variants to enable reduced chilled (and LTHW, if applicable) water mass flow rates to be facilitated for increased energy efficiencies.

 - Operates well at "low pressure" and "low air volume" for increased energy efficiencies.

 - Provides indoor climate in accordance with BS EN ISO 7730.

 If you require any further information, or have a project to discuss, please contact us on +44(0)1332 295 678 or email@example.com as our technical team are here to assist.